A System That Makes it Possible

 The Texas Tech University System is governed, controlled, and directed by a ten-member Board of Regents, who are appointed by the governor and confirmed by the legislature.
 The Board of Regents is guided by the Regents’ Rules and Regulations and upholds the operating policies of each member institution.

-Chancellor Kent Hance serves as the chief executive officer of the TTU System, a position that is appointed by the Board of Regents.
+Chancellor Robert L. Duncan serves as the chief executive officer of the TTU System, a position that is appointed by the Board of Regents.
 Hance leads TTU System policy and has direct oversight of all operations at the four universities.
 An Executive Leadership team guides the TTU System in areas including academic affairs, fundraising, and governmental relations, among many more.

 Each of the four institutions has a president who is appointed by the chancellor, is the chief executive officer of that university, and is responsible for its strategic operation.